Does your high school student need to build up their résumé for college scholarship applications?

-One of my sons has been in Civil Air Patrol for over a year.
-Here’s what he has to say about it, “We learn about aerospace, how to complete emergency services missions, and go on orientation flights.
-We train and learn through drill, physical fitness activities and on-line testing.
+One of my sons has been in Civil Air Patrol for several years.
+Here’s what he had to say about it, “We learn about aerospace, how to complete emergency services missions, and go on orientation flights.
+We train and learn through drill, physical fitness activities, and on-line testing.
 There are camps, parades, and squadron activities to attend.
-You go through the ranks of a cadet from an airman to non-commissioned officer to officer.
+You go through the ranks of a cadet from an airman to a non-commissioned officer to officer.
 Finally, you also get to wear a uniform, go on real search and rescue type missions and even fly a Cessna.”
 Because of Civil Air Patrol, he has created a goal to obtain his pilot’s license by the time he graduates from high school.

 DIY Homeschool Leadership:

 Create your own event!
 Let your teens start with smaller scale projects like organizing an Operation Christmas Child Shoe Box event or a collection of old shoes for the Shoeman Water Project.
 Then let them work up to larger events like a 5K to raise money for a favorite charity or a NuManna food packaging event.
 My oldest son has helped a friend hand out cookies and hot chocolate at a local park for the last few years.
 It’s a popular spot where people gather to take photos at a “Magic” Christmas tree and perfect for spreading Christmas cheer!
 Learn more about how to create your own Christmas Community Event here.

 Have you found ways for your teenager to add leadership to their high school resume?